jerminatorhits/client-vs-server-render/README.md

 # client-vs-server-render

-This is a small exercise to demonstrate client side rendering and server side rendering.
+This is a small exercise to demonstrate client-side rendering and server-side rendering.

 Clone directory from https://github.com/jerminatorhits/client-vs-server-render.git